 - Now keep all the ingredients ready by the side, pizza sauce, noodles and dosa batter.
 Heat the tava in a medium flame, this is important, too low the dosa will not cook and will become soggy, if too hot, it will burn.
 So keep the flame medium.

 - Pour a ladleful of batter, spread it with the back of the ladle, to cover the tava.
 Dot the edges with ghee/oil.
-Now add 2-3 tbsp of pizza sauce in the middle, add a portion of noodles on top of the pizza sauce, using a fork, mix and spread to cover the dosa.
+Now add 2-3 tablespoon of pizza sauce in the middle, add a portion of noodles on top of the pizza sauce, using a fork, mix and spread to cover the dosa.

 - Now slowly remove the edges of the dosa, carefully fold the dosa on either side to the middle.
 Remove it on to a serving plate.
 Serve it warm, straight from the tava, with a runny coconut chutney.